Kamanaka5502/temporal-drift-agent-demo/README.md

 The system still fails.

-Because no one is managing the lifecycle of state as time passes.
+Because no one is managing the lifecycle of state as time passes through the system.

 This demo shows how: